Decency for Deplorables

 the policies combine left-leaning doctrine old and new — a $15-an-hour minimum wage, a crusade against monopolies, and efforts to lower prescription drug costs — elevating issues that Democrats expect to animate next year’s midterm elections and supplying an answer to critics who accuse them of offering nothing but obstruction.
 Not coincidentally, Democrats latched onto two policies that Mr. Trump campaigned on but has done little to combat as president — the power of big-business monopolies and surging drug prices.

 In other words, what they stand for is anything they think might conceivably strike a spark of enthusiasm among the residents of places like Berryville.
 I wonder how many other readers cast their eye back up the page, as I did, to make sure they hadn’t misread Senator Schumer’s "Not after today" for "Especially after today."
 But standing for things, the infallible mark of political virtue, has now become detached from any particular thing a given politician or party might stand for.
-Virtue, since being redefined to suite the predilections of the age, is only for signaling.
+Virtue, since being redefined to suit the predilections of the age, is only for signaling.